UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 Notes:

-We can also implement this in with pipelines that we just learned.
+We can also implement this with pipelines.

-After specifying the steps in a pipeline, a user must specify a set of values for each hyperparameter in `param_grid` like we did before.
+After specifying the steps in a pipeline, a user must specify a set of values for each hyperparameter in `param_grid` as we did before.

+Notice that we named our steps in the pipeline now, so `svc` corresponds to the model initialization of the SVM classifier.

-Notice that we named our model, `svc` and so we need to call `svc` followed by 2 underscores and the name of the hyperparameter in `param_grid` this time.
+Then in our `param_grid`, we specify the name of the step followed by two underscores `__` and the name of the hyperparameter.

+This is because the pipeline would not know which hyperparameter goes with each step.
+Does `gamma` correspond to the hyperparameter in `SimpleImputer()` or `StandardScaler()`?

+This now gives the pipeline clear instructions on which hyperparameters correspond with which step.

-Now let’s call `GridSearchCV` setting the first argument to the pipeline name instead of the model name this time.
+Let’s call `GridSearchCV` setting the first argument to the pipeline name instead of the model name this time.

 ---